The 'Nice Guy' Illusion: Unmasking Covert Contracts in Dating

 The Architecture of the Covert Contract

-The danger of a covert contract is that you never agreed to it.
-The Nice Guy's kindness is not genuine; it is highly transactional.
-He is acting as an emotional ATM, believing that if he deposits enough "nice tokens," a romantic relationship will eventually dispense.
-When the transaction fails, his hidden entitlement surfaces as rage and victimhood.
+The danger lies in the silence of the agreement.
+The Nice Guy acts as an emotional ATM, believing that if he deposits enough "nice tokens," a romantic relationship will eventually dispense.
+This isn't altruism; it's a high-interest loan.
+When the transaction fails to yield the desired intimacy, his hidden entitlement surfaces as rage, passive-aggression, and victimhood.

 The Lack of Boundaries and Authenticity